EricDeCoff/Apple-P12/README.md

 * Click <b>“Add”</b>

 * Open up KeyChain Access again
+* Find the two profiles you created in Step 1 (with the iOS Developer Common Name)

 ![Image](./3-02.png)

-* Find the two profiles you created in Step 1 (with the iOS Developer Common Name)
+* You should now be able to expand the <b>“private key”</b> profile
+<br>which should show the certificate you just added

 ![Image](./3-03.png)